open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 ## Logs

-Logs are distinct from Metrics and Tracing in that **there is no user-facing OpenTelemetry logs API**.
+Logs are distinct from metrics and traces in that **there is no user-facing OpenTelemetry logs API**.
 Instead, there is tooling to bridge logs from existing popular log frameworks (e.g. SLF4j, JUL, Logback, Log4j) into the OpenTelemetry ecosystem.